wordofwarning/wordofwarning.org/current/2023/raz/index.md

 #### About
 *Unnatural Cycles — A Ghost Story* emerged from a dream in which Avital met her Grandmother, followed by a year of listening to old cassettes in which she was interviewed about her experiences surviving the Jewish Holocaust.

-Drawing on personal experiences — told in song, live-looped audio, and film — *Unnatural Cycles* holds the weight of present and generational trauma in the body of a woman reckoning with inherited pain and the desire to bear a child.
+Drawing on personal experiences to be told in song, live-looped audio, and film, *Unnatural Cycles* holds the weight of present and generational trauma in the body of a woman reckoning with inherited pain and the desire to bear a child.

 #### Artist
 Jerusalem-born singer-songwriter Avital Raz has made a name for herself singing politically engaging, strikingly original, and fearless songs — to emerge as a distinctive and truly individual voice that speaks with a very real and potent self-expression.